EivindArvesen/prm/README.md

 Feedback is strongly encouraged.
 If you run into a bug or would like to see a new feature, please open a new issue.
 In the case of bugs, please mention what shell they occur under (i.e. `bash` or `zsh`).

 Contributions in the form of code (e.g. implementing new features, bug-fixes) are also appreciated.
 For information about this, see the [Wiki page on Contributing](https://github.com/eivind88/prm/wiki/Contributing).

+Pull requests that do not pass the CI [tests](https://github.com/eivind88/prm/wiki/Contributing/_edit#tests) will not be merged.

 ## License
 This software is released under the terms of the 3-clause New BSD License.
 See the [license](LICENSE.txt) file for details.